M-o-a-T/moat-kv/docs/source/client_protocol.rst

 Change chains track which server last modified a value, so that replayed updates can be ignored and conflicting updates can be recognized.
-A chain never contains any one DistKV server more than once.
+A chain never contains any one MoaT-KV server more than once.

 See the server protocol for a detailed description.